 Sift and then fold 2/3 cup flour and 1 tablespoon of corn starch into the cake batter.

 Pour the cake batter into a 10 x 12 inch (25x30cm) swiss roll pan lined with parchment.
-(I didn’t have the right baking pan so I improvised.)
 Spread the cake batter so it covers the pan evenly.

-Bake for 10 minutes in a 400F oven.
-When it’s finished, the cake should be dry to the touch.
+Bake for about 10 minutes in a 400F oven.
+When it’s finished, the cake should be dry to the touch and spring back a bit.

 While the cake cools, whip 1 cup of heavy cream to stiff peaks.

-I added a little too much whipped cream to my roll and it spilled out the side after it was rolled up.
-Be sure to leave a whipped-cream-free border around the side!
+I added a little too much whipped cream to my roll and it spilled out after I rolled it up.
+It’s easy enough to fix – just wipe it off.
+But it’s better to leave a whipped-cream-free border around the sides when you spread on the whipped cream.

 Celebrate Australia Day - or any day - with this traditional roll cake!